imilkes/imilkes/README.md

        🌹 I believe in the power of integrity, the integrity of intentions and the spirit world.
        🏄‍♀️ I know Love is the greatest force, beyond time and space.
        🌠 We are souls visiting Gaia, temporarily, to create, reinvent ourselves and learn.
-       🤍 Before incarnating, our soul agrees to experience lessons in the lifetime.
+       🤍 Before incarnating, our soul agrees to experience lessons during the lifetime.
-       🧮 Spiritual integrity is what we carry to future lifetimes.
+       🧮 Spiritual integrity is what we carry to future lifetimes - forever.
-       🛰️ I appreciate Self-Agency, Independence, Truth, Kindness: helping others/being helped are not signs of weakness or trauma.
+       🌊 Receiving help or helping others are not signs of weakness or trauma.
+       🛰️ I appreciate Self-Agency, Independence, Truth and Kindness.
+       📝 There is always something to learn.

 <p>🚀 <b>Tech Stack At The Moment </b></p>